albertauyeung/albertauyeung.github.io/content/quotes.md

 title: Quotes
 ---

-Below are some of my favourite quotes collected over the years.
+Some of my favourite quotes collected over the years.

 {{< quotes
     quote="The first principle is that you must not fool yourself and you are the easiest person to fool."